eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 this is only called for separate ACKs, not longer for piggy-backed responses.

 The local address of the receiving endpoint is now a separate field, the usage of the destination context for incoming messages is replaced by that.
 Affects `CoapUriTranslator.getExposedInterface(Request)`.
+This `Message.localAddress` also supports `UDPCOnnector` with `MulticastReceivers`.

 `Blockwise Implementation` [RFC 7959](https://tools.ietf.org/html/rfc7959):

 Since 3.0 the blockwise implementation has been redesigned.
 That includes the blockwise request/response matching, which is not longer based on the block's `num` in the Block Option [RFC 7959 - 2.2.
 Structure of a Block Option](https://tools.ietf.org/html/rfc7959#section-2.2).
-It's now based on the calculated block's offset `num * size` [IETF core-mailing list](https://mailarchive.ietf.org/arch/msg/core/z9_HsDxAQJ17cqFwz2QhViOsZDI/)
+It's now based on the calculated block's offset `num * size` [IETF core-mailing list](https://mailarchive.ietf.org/arch/msg/core/z9_HsDxAQJ17cqFwz2QhViOsZDI/).
+Using the "transparent blockwise mode" (MAX_RESOURCE_BODY_SIZE larger than 0) in mix with application block options seems to be not completely defined.
+There are currently two use-cases, block2 early negotiation, and "random block access".
+But it seems to be hard, to document and test, what is exactly the API for such a mixed usage.
+Please consider to disable the "transparent blockwise mode" (MAX_RESOURCE_BODY_SIZE with 0), if application block options are required.
+Maybe these mixed (corner) cases gets discussed in a future version of Californium.

 `Message.getPayload()`:

 Since 3.0 `null` is replaced by `Bytes.EMPTY`.
 The method will now always return an byte array, which may be empty.

+`Request.setOnResponseError(Throwable error)` is not longer accompanied by `Request.setCanceled(boolean canceled)`.

 ## Noteworthy API Changes